 About the 2025 Re-Precincting

 Texas Election Code Chapter 42 requires that counties review their election precincts in odd years to determine if they are in compliance with Sections 42.005, 42.006, and 42.007, which describe the jurisdictional and population requirements for county election precincts.
+Harris County bi-annually completes this process of “re-precincting” with the last review and compliance changes being approved by Commissioners Court on May 8, 2025.

 - Contained entirely within one each of the following jurisdictions: